mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 #####Identity

-`MGLInterpolationModeIdentity` uses the attribute's value as the style value.
-For example, you can set the `circleRadius` to the earthquake's magnitude.
+`MGLInterpolationModeIdentity` uses the attribute’s value as the style value.
+For example, you can set the `circleRadius` to the earthquake’s magnitude.
 Since the attribute value itself will be used as the style value, `sourceStops` can be set to `nil`.

 ``` swift
 layer.circleRadius = MGLStyleFunction<NSNumber>(interpolationMode: .identity,